Animated Charts — Create & Export as Video

 Bar Race Chart

 The most viral chart format on the internet.
 Bars animate left and right, reordering in real time as rankings change across time periods.
 A bar race chart turns a spreadsheet of historical data into a competition — one that viewers watch to the end to see who wins.
-Perfect for decade-long datasets, market share battles, or sports stats.

 Use this when